 According to a 2012 Edison Research Study on the Podcast Listener awareness of podcasting has grown 105% since 2006 and the percentage of people indicating they have listened to an audio podcast has grown 163%.
-But access to a growing audience isn’t the only reason to consider adding podcasting to your marketing toolkit.
+But access to a growing audience isn’t the only reason to consider adding podcasting to your social selling toolkit.
 Here are three key reasons you should start podcasting:

 Podcasts last longer than blog posts